Family buries Mexican teenager who has reignited anger over gender violence

 The nearly two-week search for the 18-year-old law student who disappeared on April 9 near the northern industrial city of Monterrey has sparked new anguish and outrage over gender violence.

 In Mexico, an average of 10 women a day are killed, and tens of thousands more are missing.
-[L2N2WK2N3]

 More than one hundred family members, friends, and neighbors joined the funeral in Galeana, Nuevo Leon, the hometown of Debanhi's mother where the family often spent weekends and holidays.